-Getting into the summit of Mount Pundaquit was a very spectacular experience for a first timer like me .
-In fact, the thrill and excitement is still within me ( Hindi pa din umaalis sa katawang lupa ko ).
+Getting into the summit of Mount Pundaquit was a very spectacular experience for the first timer like me.
+In fact, the thrill and excitement are still within me.

 Obviously, I can’t imagine myself reaching the summit of Mount Pundaquit.

-And from the summit of Mount Pundaquit I was totally overwhelmed seeing the coves and the outer islands below.
+And from the summit of Mount Pundaquit, I was totally overwhelmed by seeing the coves and the outer islands below.
 It’s passed the hour of two in the afternoon when we reached the beautiful cove of Anawangin.

 These are the things you need to consider when you plan to camp in Anawangin.
-Your mobile phone is useless because you can’t find signal in the area, there’s no electricity, bring your own tent, pillow hammock , although you can rent one.
+Your mobile phone is useless because you can’t find a signal in the area, there’s no electricity, bring your own tent, pillow, hammock, although you can rent one.
 The weather is always unpredictable so I strongly suggest you bring a tent.
-Bring a jacket and extra clothes, camera , flashlight, lamp , candles, lighters, charcoal, grill or pan, food ( canned goods) , swiss knife, water and whatever you think is necessary .
+Bring a jacket and extra clothes, camera, flashlight, lamp, candles, lighters, charcoal, grill or pan, food (canned goods), swiss knife, water and whatever you think is necessary.

-Anawangin can be accessed by a thirty to forty-five minute boat ride or passing across the mountains of Pundaquit to Anawangin.
-Boat ride is indeed thrilling but I guess, the adventure you can get out of trekking is different.
+Anawangin can be accessed by a thirty to forty-five-minute boat ride or passing across the mountains of Pundaquit to Anawangin.
+A boat ride is indeed a thrilling experience but I guess, the adventure you can get out of trekking is also different.

-Despite of being so crowded in the cove of Anawangin , the whole cove is more than enough to accommodate tourists and explorers like us.
-After meeting Aling Ligaya who owns the store selling assorted stuff , from ice-cold drinks to anything that you could not possibly buy in an island , she has everything.
+Despite being so crowded in the cove of Anawangin, the whole cove is more than enough to accommodate tourists and explorers like us.
+After meeting Aling Ligaya who owns the store selling assorted stuff, from ice-cold drinks to anything that you could not possibly buy on an island, she has everything.

 We wanted to stay for a few moments in the cove of Anawangin however we planned to stay longer at the Nagsasa Cove.

 Getting to Anawangin and nearby islands is very easy.
-I strongly suggest you go on a weekdays because the cove and the rest of the islands get crowded during weekends.
+I strongly suggest you go on a weekday because the cove and the rest of the islands get crowded during weekends.

-One must take the Victory liner Bus either in Cubao or Edsa Monumento to Iba , Zambales.
-Fare is approximately Php260.00 or $6.06.
+One must take the Victory liner Bus either in Cubao or Edsa Monumento to Iba, Zambales.
+The fare is approximately Php260.00 or $6.06.
 Get off at the San Antonio Main town.
-Walking distance is the Public Market , pharmacy and other stores but please be aware that item sold here are expensive.
+Walking distance is the Public Market, pharmacy and other stores but please be aware that items being sold here are expensive.